 Since January 2007, McBurney has been joint Editor-in-Chief of the refereed journal, The Knowledge Engineering Review, published by Cambridge University Press.
-During 2008-2011, he is an invited Board Member of the Association for Trading Agent Research, organizers of the annual Trading Agent Competitions (TAC).
+During 2008-2011, he was an invited Board Member of the Association for Trading Agent Research, organizers of the annual Trading Agent Competitions (TAC).
 As measured by research citations in August 2006, he is among the Top 1.2% of all computer scientists in the world.
-According to Google Scholar, McBurney has an h-index score of 36, and his most-cited publication has 414 citations.
-According to Microsoft Academic's rankings in January 2011, McBurney was the 65th most-cited Artificial Intelligence researcher in the world, and the second-highest ranked Australian, based on academic citations over the last 10 years.
+According to Google Scholar, McBurney has an h-index score of 40, and his most-cited publication has 497 citations.
+According to Microsoft Academic's rankings in January 2011, McBurney was the 65th most-cited Artificial Intelligence researcher in the world, based on academic citations over the 10 years previous.

 McBurney's research focuses on several areas in multi-agent software systems:

 The design, analysis, and implementation of agent communications languages (ACLs) and protocols, to enable automated and rational interaction, argumentation, and dialog over action between machines.
 His research has primarily explored the formal semantics and pragmatics of ACLs and protocols.
 This work has application to the design and implementation of interaction protocols for blockchain and shared ledger technologies, including the use of smart contracts which can make inferences and execute instructions automatically.
 Because these technologies reduce the need for trusted third parties in transactions between strangers, they are about to revolutionize banking and insurance, and possibly many legal domains also.
 McBurney spoke on intelligent protocols at DevCon1.